Home » Engineering » automobile engineering » What is the turbocharger? How does it works? Application,Advantages and disadvantages of it

 1. More specific power over naturally aspirated engine.
 This means a turbocharged engine can achieve more power from same engine volume.

-2. Better thermal efficiency over both naturally aspirated and supercharged engine when under full load (i.e. on boost).
-This is because the excess exhaust heat and pressure, which would normally be wasted,contributes some of the work required to compress the air.
+2. Turbocharged engines deliver better thermal efficiency than both naturally aspirated and supercharged engines under full load (i.e., on boost).
+This happens because the system uses excess exhaust heat and pressure—normally wasted—to help compress the air.

 Disadvantages